Kadle11/Visualization_And_Operations_On_Graphs/README.md

 * Edge Insertion
 * Edge Deletion
 * Djikstra's Algorithm to find Shortest Path between any two selected Nodes
-* Chromatic Number of the Graph (under development)
+* Chromatic Number of the Graph

 To Insert Node, Click on the Insert Node Button. <br />
 To Delete Node, Click on the Delete Node Button and Select Node to Delete.<br />